 How to Pick Up Local News With Sling TV

 Sling is able to keep its prices lower than competitors like YouTube TV and Hulu + Live TV because it provides fewer broadcast stations: ABC, CBS, FOX and NBC.

 If you live in an urban or suburban area, you can likely get around this limitation by installing a digital antenna.
 To pick up local stations, I use a $40 Mohu Leaf that connects to the back of my TV set.

 But if you or other members of your household watch ESPN and other sports networks, Sling Orange + Blue is probably a better choice.
-At $45 per month, it’s still cheaper than most of its competitors by $5 or more per month.
+At $55 per month, it’s still cheaper than YouTube TV and Hulu + Live TV.

 Not seeing all of your favorite networks with Sling TV?
 The good news is that you have other options.
 Check the channel lineups for YouTube TV and Hulu + Live TV.

 - If you don’t want to continue, cancel the trial before you’re billed

 - Repeat this process with other streaming TV services:

 - If you’re trying to cut the cord, only cancel cable TV after you find a suitable replacement